silx-kit/silx/doc/source/Tutorials/array_widget.rst

 ArrayTableWidget
 ================

-:class:`ArrayTableWidget` is a widget designed to visualize arrays numpy arrays or h5py datasets).
+:class:`ArrayTableWidget` is a widget designed to visualize numpy arrays or h5py datasets.

 3D example
 ----------

-:class:`ArrayTableWidget` is a widget designed to visualize arrays numpy arrays or h5py datasets).

 Let's look at a simple usage example::
     >>> from silx.gui import qt